2013-2014 Primary Care Sports Medicine Fellows

 Dr. Fisher completed his fellowship on June 30, 2014 and accepted a position with MD 360, Urgent Care Group at Greenville Healthcare System in Greenville, SC.

 Zach was born and raised in Seattle, Washington.
 He attended the University of Washington, where he majored in Economics.
 After completing his undergraduate degree, he spent a year in Bolivia, installing water wells in remote communities.
 He subsequently attended medical school at the Virginia Commonwealth School of Medicine in Richmond, Virginia.

 After medical school, he traveled to the University of North Carolina in Chapel Hill for his residency in Family Medicine.
 During that time, he covered high school football at East Chapel Hill High School, as well as the training room and some games at North Carolina Central University.
 Zach was also active with the AMSSM during residency, including a podium case presentation at the national conference in 2012.

-Zach is married to Dr. Jenny Sandbulte, an OB/Gyn resident at UNC.
+Zach is married to Dr. Jenny Sandbulte, an OB/Gyn physician.
 They have a daughter named Harper.
 With his free time, Zach enjoys golf, running, barbequing, and spending time with his family.

 2012-2013 Primary Care Sports Medicine Fellows